 - Only download apps from official sites like Apple App store and Google Play for example, as they have already been scanned.

-As with desktop cyber security nothing is 100% foolproof and it is still possible for viruses and malware to slip through the processes in place.
+As with desktop cyber security nothing is 100% fool proof and it is still possible for viruses and malware to slip through the processes in place.
 You can find out more about our services and get advice on the best tools for securing your organisation’s mobile devices with a cyber security consultant here at CiS.

 Application/OS Trust Management